wp-plugins/jquery-colorbox/readme.txt

 See the <a href="http://www.techotronic.de/plugins/jquery-colorbox/">plugin page</a> for demo pages.

 For more information visit the <a href="http://wordpress.org/extend/plugins/jquery-colorbox/faq/">FAQ</a>.
-If you have questions or problems, feel free to write an email to blog [at] techotronic.de or write a entry at <a href="http://wordpress.org/tags/jquery-colorbox?forum_id=10">the jQuery Colorbox WordPress.org forum</a>
+If you have questions or problems, feel free to write an entry at <a href="http://wordpress.org/tags/jquery-colorbox?forum_id=10">the jQuery Colorbox WordPress.org forum</a>

 Localization